AceDataCloud/MidjourneyAPI/README.md

 - `pan_up`: Shifts the image upwards.
 - `pan_down`: Shifts the image downwards.

-You can continue to pass the corresponding transformation commands for continuous image generation operations as described above.
+You can continue to follow the above process to pass the corresponding transformation commands for continuous image generation operations.

 ### Image Rewrite (Base Image)

-This API also supports image rewriting, commonly known as base image, where we can input an image URL and the description text to be rewritten, and the API will return the rewritten image.
+This API also supports image rewriting, commonly known as base image.
+We can input an image URL and the description text that needs to be rewritten, and the API will return the rewritten image.

-> Note: The input image URL must be a pure image, not a webpage displaying an image; otherwise, image rewriting cannot be performed.
+> Note: The input image URL must be a pure image and cannot be a webpage displaying an image; otherwise, image rewriting cannot be performed.
 It is recommended to use an image hosting service to upload and obtain the image URL.

 For example, we have an image of a sunset on a highway, with some trees and buildings beside the road, as shown: